Ted Chabasinski: Early life

 I was one of 300 children involved in an experimental program ...
 I remember being dragged down a hallway, thrown on a table and having a handkerchief stuffed in my mouth.

 It made me want to die ...
 I remember that they would stick a rag in my mouth so I wouldn't bite through my tongue and that it took three attendants to hold me down.
 I knew that in the mornings that I didn't get any breakfast that I was going to get shock treatment.

 I wanted to die but I didn't really know what death was.
 I knew that it was something terrible.
 Maybe I'll be so tired after the next shock treatment I won't get up, I won't ever get up, and I'll be dead.
 But I always got up.
 Something in me beyond my wishes made me put myself together again.
 I memorized my name, I taught myself to say my name.
 Teddy, Teddy, I'm Teddy ...
 I'm here, I'm here, in this room, in this hospital.
 And my mommy's gone ...
 I would cry and realize how dizzy I was.
 The world was spinning around me and coming back to it hurt too much.
 I want to go down, I want to go where the shock treatment is sending me.
 I want to stop fighting and die...and something made me live, and go on living.
 I had to remember never to let anyone near me again.

 In 1947, Bender published on 98 children aged between four and eleven years old who had been treated in the previous five years with intensive courses of ECT.
 These children received ECT daily for a typical course of approximately twenty treatments.
 This formed part of an experimental trend amongst a cadre of psychiatrists to explore the therapeutic impact of intensive regimes of ECT, which is also known as either regressive ECT or annihilation therapy.
 In the 1950s Bender abandoned ECT as a therapeutic practice for the treatment of children.
 In the same decade the results of her published work on the use of ECT in children was discredited after a study showing that the condition of the children so treated had either not improved or deteriorated.

 Commenting on his experience as part of Bender's therapeutic program Chabasinski said that, "It really made a mess of me ...
 I went from being a shy kid who read a lot to a terrified kid who cried all the time."
 Following his treatment, he spent ten years as an inmate of Rockland State Hospital, a psychiatric facility now known as the Rockland Psychiatric Center.

 Chabasinski was discharged from the Rockland State Hospital at the age of seventeen.
 He eventually went to college where he qualified as a lawyer.

 Activism

-Chabasinski has been active in the psychiatric survivors movement since 1971.
+Chabasinski had been active in the psychiatric survivors movement since 1971.